miker704/Strife/patches2.md

     - Finalized Styles and Conversion from SCSS Vars to CSS for create channel modal.
     - Finalized Styles and Conversion from SCSS Vars to CSS for invite to server modal.
     - Finalized Styles and Conversion from SCSS Vars to CSS for Mega UPC modal.
+    - Finalized Styles and Conversion from SCSS Vars to CSS for all scroll barss in the app located in the global scroll bars scss file.